 Handling External Dependencies

-For an overview of this topic, please read the tutorial.
+For an overview of this topic, please read the setup guide.

 Approaches